ocaml/dune/doc/concepts.rst

          | <template>

-After an expression is evaluated, it must be exactly the string ``true`` or ``false`` to be considered as a boolean.
+After an expression is evaluated, it must be exactly the string ``true`` or ``false`` to be considered as a Boolean.
 Any other value will be treated as an error.

-Here's a simple example of a condition that expresses running on OSX and having an flambda compiler with the help of variable expansion:
+Below is a simple example of a condition expressing that the build has a flambda compiler, with the help of variable expansion, and is targeting OSX:

 .. code:: lisp